-Please note: Counter hours and procedures are changing for the Motor Carrier Registration Unit.
+Please note: Counter hours and procedures have changed for the Motor Carrier Registration Unit.
 Learn more about these changes.

 2018 IFTA sticker